JewlsIOB/nlm-scrubber-docker/README.md

 # Clinical Text De-identification

 This package provides a docker wrapper to v.19 of the [National Library of Medicine HIPAA scrubber](https://scrubber.nlm.nih.gov/).
-It allows you to remove in bulk HIPAA information from medical documentation in various text/csv formats.
+It allows you to remove in bulk identifying information from medical documentation in various text/csv formats.

 The Docker image adds some additional functionality on top of the NLM Scrubber: